moonspore/examples/configuration.md

 }
 ```

-10. Modify the listener to `/server/mywallet/App.js` to accept incoming proof presentations:
+10. Modified the listener to `/server/mywallet/App.js` to accept incoming proof presentations:

 ```javascript
 agent.events.on <